 Bo: —film.
-I think my father watched Con Air on TNT every day for my entire childhood.
-So much so that he would refer to Steve Buscemi as Rockhound, because that's his character on Con Air.
-He'd be like, "Oh man, Rockhound's on this."
+My father watched Con Air on TNT every day for my entire childhood.
+So much so that he would refer to Steve Buscemi as Rockhound, because that's the character on Con Air.
+He'd be like, "Oh man, Rockhound's in this."
 I'm like, "That's Steve Buscemi."

-Jerrod: Look, I grew up wherever, in the whatever, but I missed a lot.
+Jerrod: I grew up wherever, in the whatever—but I missed a lot of—

 Bo: Wait, that is incredible.
 What an incredible homage to what brought you to this moment.
 "I grew up in whatever doing whatever."

-Jerrod: I grew wherever doing whatever.
-I didn't feel going into the whole Horatio Alger bullshit.
+Jerrod: I grew up wherever in the whatever.
+I didn't feel like going into the whole Horatio Alger bullshit.

-Bo: I just love that, that is the perfect narrative opening to a film, "I grew up in whatever."
+Bo: I would just love—that is the perfect narrative opening to a film, "I grew up in whatever."

-Bo: Oh, that's a great one.
-Yeah, I feel similarly in the, the cultural mecca of Gloucester, Massachusetts where I was like, I'm just saying, I don't know, I wasn't seeing any of that stuff.
+Bo: That was a great one.
+Yeah, I feel similarly, in the cultural mecca of Gloucester, Massachusetts where I was like, I don't know, I wasn't seeing any of that stuff.

-Jerrod: Yeah, I mean, it's funny because it is kind of a thing where I think that is an advantage though, just the fact that something about the new, even a favorite filmmaker, something about that newness, the not knowing.
+Jerrod: Yeah, I mean, it's funny because it is kind of a thing where I think that is an advantage though, just the fact of—something about the new, even a favorite filmmaker, something about that newness, the not knowing.

-Bo: Well we said one of our favorites is Steve McQueen.
+Bo: Yeah, totally.
+Well we said—one of our favorites is Steve McQueen.

 Jerrod: McQueen says, "Mess up."

 Jerrod: No, but his advice is, "Just go and try stuff."
-I know it sounds like advice maybe you've heard before but he's like just, "I made so many mistakes," he would just talk about.
-But the mistakes were beneficial in this way that he didn't— he wasn't beholden to some made-up standard of filmmaking.
+I know it sounds like advice maybe you've heard before, but he's like, "I made so many mistakes."
+But the mistakes were beneficial in this way that he didn't—he wasn't beholden to some made-up standard of filmmaking.

 Bo: Right, right, right.